 The program is relentlessly focused on helping you generate compelling creative work.
 Your final BFA portfolio and exhibition will speak for itself, helping you express your passions and talents in pursuit of your desired career path.

-The Bachelor of Fine Arts Degree in Graphic Design is a 120-credit program completed in 3.3 years.
+The BFA in Illustration is a 120-credit program completed in 3.3 years.
 Part-time schedules are available.

 - DES 111 Drawing I - 3 credits